pronoy1004/final-project-code/readme.md

 ## Data

 FEMA National Risk Index Dataset: https://hazards.fema.gov/nri/data-resources#csvDownload.
 Download .csv using 'All Counties - County-level detail (Table)' under 'County Level'.
+The National Risk Index (NRI) is a score from 0 - 100 calculated from the expected occurrence of a given natural hazard, social vulnerability, and community resilience.
+The NRI is calculated for 18 types of natural hazards for every county in the US.
+A composite risk index encompassing the risk of all naturals hazards is also given for each county.
+This project considers riverine flooding, coastal flooding, and composite risk index.

 NASA GPM IMERG Precipitation Dataset (non-relational database): https://disc.gsfc.nasa.gov/datasets/GPM_3IMERGM_06/summary.
 Select 'Subset / Get Data' on right.
 In the pop-up, select Download Method: Get Original Files, Refine Date Range: Can use any, our code was tested with data from 2015 - 2020, File Format: HDF5.
 Click 'Get Data'.
 In the pop-up, either follow instructions in 'Instructions for downloading' link (requires creating user account and using wget) or download files in list individually by right-clicking and saving.